 The students will do a piece of assessed homework each half term which will be given an effort grade as well as feedback on what could be improved.
 Each of the assessments will be marked using assessment grades 1-9.

 Lesson Prep & Homework

 It is expected that to develop as historians, students will do either a short lesson preparation task or a longer piece of homework in readiness for the following lesson.
 The lesson preparation and homework tasks have been carefully designed to develop students’ independence and enthusiasm for the subject as well as forming an essential part of their curriculum experience.
 These habits of independent learning will foster a desire to learn about History more widely and this will produce excellent future GCSE or A-level historians.

 Lesson preparation and homework tasks vary but they could include:

 - Preparing a list of 5 key dates on a topic

 - Completing a quiz in advance of the following lesson

 - Writing a newspaper article on a topic

 There are plenty of opportunities for students to get involved with extended learning during the year.
-The Family History project and Battle of Hastings re-enactments, all prepared outside class, allow students to delve deeply into the topics and many choose, for example, to visit museums and castles as part of their research.
+The Family History project (photos above) and Battle of Hastings re-enactments, all prepared outside class, allow students to delve deeply into the topics and many choose, for example, to visit museums and castles as part of their research.
 We are expanding our extra-curricular trips each year, currently Year 9 visit Ypres in Belgium to see the sites of First World War and Year 10 are visiting Berlin.
 In activities week, the History department offers visits to Warwick Castle, Hampton Court Palace and the Imperial War Museum.

-Students will be pointed in the direction of the range of History books available from the school library as well as the programmes on television that they might want to look out for.
-There are a number of excellent learning resources provided on the internet for students and there is a Key Stage 3 resource list available but amongst the best are:
+Students will be pointed in the direction of the range of History books as well as the programmes on television that they might want to look out for.
+There are a number of excellent learning resources provided on the internet for students, the best websites for the students to refer to are: